 - These flowers are often used for lei-making.

 - This plant is endemic to Kauai island.

 - The locals call this flower Po’ola Nui.
 It is the largest among so-called ko ‘oko’olau flowers (the collective name for the flowers in the genus Bidens).

-- The leaves of this flower were traditionally used in hot tonics and teas before the Westerners found the islands.
+- The leaves of these flowers native to Hawaii were traditionally used in hot tonics and teas before the Westerners found the islands.

 This plant is often called a Hawaiian palm but is actually a succulent.
 This flower has a typical succulent stem that is wider below.

 - It has a cluster of spoon-shaped, leathery dark green leaves on the upper side.

 - The flower stems grow directly from the cluster of leaves.
 The tubular flowers are usually white or yellow.